vJechsmayr/PythonAlgorithms/README.md

 * Create a New Pull Request from your forked repository ( Click the 'New Pull Request' Button located at the top of your repo)
 * Wait for your PR review and merge approval!
 * __Star this repository__ if you had fun!

+## Which PR will be accepted?
+* Ones you are assigned to
+* Your PR has to link the Issue
+* Your Solution must be correct - you can check ist on LeetCode (submit) if it works on different test-cases

 __Thank You!__